jlaurellax/data_science_portfolio.github.io/_posts/2023-03-12-data-prep-feat-selection-los.md

 * Check for extreme (outlier) values
 * Perform feature scaling, if indicated
 * Shuffle the data, if indicated

+**Note:**the above steps are outlined at a high level and describe how I go about preparing data, but are not meant to imply any absolutes and realize that others may have their own process.
+Some of the above steps can also occur in different sequences depending on the project needs.

 **Feature Selection**